uncertainlyprincipaled/YaleGWI/README.md

 # Train Heat-Kernel Model
 !python kaggle_training.py --model heat_kernel --epochs 30 --keep-alive
 ```

-#### Setting up AWS Credentials in Kaggle
-1. Go to your Kaggle account settings
-2. Click on "Add-ons" tab
-3. Click on "Secrets" in the left sidebar
-4. Add the following secrets:
-   - `aws_access_key_id`: Your AWS access key ID
-   - `aws_secret_access_key`: Your AWS secret access key
-   - `aws_region`: Your AWS region (optional, defaults to 'us-east-1')
-   - `aws_s3_bucket`: Your S3 bucket name for storing preprocessed data

 #### Notebook Organization
 The project uses a notebook update script (`update_kaggle_notebook.py`) that automatically organizes code into cells in the correct order: